jtplaarj/csvsheet/CONTRIBUTING.rst

-.. todo:: THIS IS SUPPOSED TO BE AN EXAMPLE.
-MODIFY IT ACCORDING TO YOUR NEEDS!

 The document assumes you are using a source repository service that promotes a contribution model similar to `GitHub's fork and pull request workflow`_.
 While this is true for the majority of services (like GitHub, GitLab, BitBucket), it might not be the case for private repositories (e.g., when using Gerrit).

 Also notice that the code examples might refer to GitHub URLs or the text might use GitHub specific terminology (e.g., *Pull Request* instead of *Merge Request*).

 Please make sure to check the document having these assumptions in mind and update things accordingly.

-.. todo:: Provide the correct links/replacements at the bottom of the document.

-.. todo:: You might want to have a look on `PyScaffold's contributor's guide`_,

 especially if your project is open source.
 The text should be very similar to this template, but there are a few extra contents that you might decide to also include, like mentioning labels of your issue tracker or automated releases.

 ============